seek4science/seek/tech/upgrading.md

     sudo apt remove python3.7-dev python3.7-distutils

----

-## Steps to upgrade from 1.12.x to 1.13.x

-### Dependencies

-Graphviz, and Python 3.7 are new required dependencies

-First add a repo which contains python versions that may not be available in the default repositories

-    sudo apt update
-    sudo apt install software-properties-common
-    sudo add-apt-repository ppa:deadsnakes/ppa
-    sudo apt update

-and now install the packages:

-    sudo apt install graphviz python3.7-dev python3.7-distutils python3-pip

 ### Set RAILS_ENV

 **If upgrading a production instance of SEEK, remember to set the RAILS_ENV first**